jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3f26fa39591db45e5cd7a0
+id: 5f459225127805351a6ad057
-title: Part 69
+title: Part 70
 challengeType: 0
 ---

 # --description--

-The default properties of an `hr` element will make it appear as a thin light grey line.
-You can change the height of the line by specifying a value for the `height` property.

-Change the height the `hr` element to be `3px`.
+Change the background color of the `hr` element to `brown` so it matches the color of the coffee beans.

 # --hints--